parkinglot837/f5-agility-labs-nginx/docs/class9/class9.rst

    * All work for this lab will be performed exclusively from the UDF Webshell and Firefox Container

-   * No installation or interaction with your local system is required
+   * No installation and only minimal interaction with your local system is required

 .. attention::
    * For anyone wishing to take this lab at a later date, the lab is hosted on